GrossDesignCo/unnamed-astronav-game-idea/notes/star.md

 - maybe square root of ship distance \* mass of star
 - should be almost nothing when out in the system, but increase to instant death at some critical range, depending on the ship (if we do multiple kinds of ships?)

+CME/Solar Flare Hazard

+- wave of energy radiating outward in a certain direction
 Math:

 Damage (integrity/s) = star mass (kg) / sqrt(distance from ship (km))